raspberrychris/chrishainesnew/content/blog/why-i-gave-up-on-wordpress-and-what-i-switched-to.md

 Why?

-Well, the page speed scores sucked.
+Well, out of the box, the page speed scores sucked.

 The site speed sucked.

 In fact, almost everything about WordPress...sucked.

 I'll admit that much of my WordPress bad experience was self-inflicted.
-I wanted to install ALL the things.
+I wanted to install **ALL** the things.
+Also I had a rubbish host.

 I installed too many plugins.